Midwifery (Blended Learning) BSc

 Foundation Courses

-We welcome applications from the University of Leeds Interdisciplinary Science Foundation Programme.
-Candidates from this programme must successfully complete the year with an overall score of at least 60%.
+We welcome applications from the University of Leeds Interdisciplinary Science Foundation and Interdisciplinary Studies with Preparation for Higher Education Foundation year Programmes.
+Candidates from these programmes must successfully complete the year with an overall score of at least 65%.

 Read more about UK and Republic of Ireland accepted qualifications or contact the School’s Undergraduate Admissions Team.